optimAero/optimAeroPX4SIL/README.md

 ### Ending the simulation

-When ending the simulation after a successful launch  Ctrl+C must be used to end the PX4 autopilot first (in the WSL terminal press Ctrl+C).
-If this is not done first the Simulink model will fail to close and matlab will need to be terminate
+When ending the simulation after a successful launch, Ctrl+C must be used to end the PX4 autopilot first (in the WSL terminal, press Ctrl+C).
+If this is not done first, the Simulink model will fail to close and MATLAB will need to be terminated.

 ### Vehicle parameters

 The F16 parameters that should be used when running the simulation can be found here: ROMFS/px4fmu_common/init.d-posix/airframes/10020_optimAeroF16.
-In some cases these parameters are not properly loaded into QGC.
-If that occurs, the parameters will need to updated manually.
+In some cases, these parameters are not properly loaded into QGC.
+If that occurs, the parameters will need to be updated. manually.

 ### Simulink fail to launch

-In some cases simulink my fail to run and Matlab/Simulink may crash.
+In some cases Simulink my fail to run and Matlab/Simulink may crash.
 If this happens multiple times, delete the work folder in the repo and re-launch the Simulink model

 <p>
     <img src="README_Images/demuxCmds.png" alt="Demux Commands" width="600"/>